kranercc/schoolSoundSystemOnHallways/README.md

 "# schoolSoundSystemOnHallways"

 usage: python "sonerie.py"

-~
+in order for the "melodii.py" to run, you need to create a folder "mkdir melodii" in which you will add the songs that are best to be 3:00 minutes long ~
 Every romanian school system based pauses the school bell will ring announcing the pauses